kingjethro999/figma-mcp/README.md

 npm run build:mcp
 ```

+## 🔒 Privacy & Security

+### IP-Based Privacy
+The request history system implements IP-based privacy:
+- ✅ You can see **all details** of your own requests
+- 🔒 Other users' requests show as **"🔒 Private"** (padlock icon)
+- 📊 This keeps request logs useful while maintaining privacy

+### Supabase Schema
+The `supabase-schema.sql` file includes:
+- Row-level security policies
+- Automatic cleanup of old requests (keeps last 1000)
+- Efficient indexing for performance
+- IP address hashing for enhanced privacy

 ## Troubleshooting

 1. **"FIGMA_TOKEN environment variable is required"**: Make sure you've set your Figma token in the environment variables or `.env` file.